Economic history of Turkey: May 2023 – present

-Following Recep Tayyip Erdoğan’s re-election in May 2023, Turkey initiated a partial shift away from its unorthodox economic policies.
-Faced with mounting financial instability and the threat of a balance of payments crisis, Erdoğan appointed Mehmet Şimşek, a former finance minister known for his support of mainstream economic practices, as Minister of Treasury and Finance.
+Following Erdoğan’s re-election in May 2023, Turkey initiated a partial shift away from its unorthodox economic policies.
+To combat mounting financial instability and the threat of a balance of payments crisis, Erdoğan appointed Mehmet Şimşek, a former finance minister known for his support of mainstream economic practices, as Minister of Treasury and Finance.
 Alongside him, Gaye Erkan, a former U.S. banking executive, was named governor of the Central Bank of the Republic of Turkey, the first woman to hold the role.
-Erdoğan however continued to emphasize on low interest rates and economic growth ahead of the March 2024 local elections which according to MEI limited economic reforms.
+Despite these appointments, Erdoğan continued to emphasize low interest rates and economic growth ahead of the March 2024 local elections, which, according to MEI, limited economic reforms.
 Kemal Kılıçdaroğlu criticized Erdoğan for eroding the independence of financial institutions and technocratic officials.

 Turkey faced record-high short-term external debt, deeply negative net foreign exchange reserves, and heavy reliance on currency swap agreements and FX-protected deposit schemes.
 According to Middle East Institute, investors remained cautious because of years of abrupt leadership changes and policy reversal.

+Until 2023, Erdoğan's artificially low interest rates weakened the Turkish lira as well as public trust, leading to some Turkish companies and families moving financial assets abroad, which then increased the amount of foreign currency in the Turkish banking system.
+In 2023, Erdoğan reversed his long standing interest policy.
+The Turkish central bank hiked the interest rate, raising it from 8.5% to 15% in 2023.
+In 2025 the rate stood at 46% before it was lowered to 37% in 2026.
+Reuters reported the lira lost 4% of its value against the dollar in 2021, 29% in 2022, 37% in 2023, and 16% in 2024.